Islam in the Arctic

 The history of Islam in the Arctic starts relatively late in the chronology of Islamic history, the Arctic Circle being at a great distance from traditional Muslim bastions of power and settlement.
 The "climatic conditions, remoteness and heavy industrial character" of northern cities have resulted in a unique cultural shift for Muslims living in the region, including a tendency towards pluralism wherein sects like Sunni and Shia Muslims do not segregate themselves.
 In areas where the midnight sun or polar night renders the five daily prayers impossible to tie to dusk and dawn, congregants typically either use the same timing as a more southern region, the holy city of Mecca or their homelands.

 General Arctic issues

-The Egyptian professor M. G. El-Fandy has opined that the Quranic ayat in Surah al-Kahf that references Dhu al-Qarnayn's reaching of the land where the sun resided after setting was likely a miraculous reference to the Arctic Circle.
+The Egyptian professor M. G. El-Fandy has opined that the Quranic ayah in Surah al-Kahf that references Dhu al-Qarnayn's reaching of the land where the sun resided after setting was likely a miraculous reference to the Arctic Circle.

+Dr. Marwa Maziad has been the first and pioneering Arab-American voice on Arctic studies.
+She served among the first cohort of Arctic Studies Fellows at the University of Washington.
+Starting in 2014, she authored several columns in Arabic for Egypt's Al-Masry Al-Youm newspaper, discussing the emerging relevance of the Arctic for Arab states.
+Dr. Maziad later authored a groundbreaking article for the World Policy Institute, highlighting previously unexamined historical and geopolitical connections between the Arab world and the Arctic, tracing them back to the 1973 October War and the oil embargo.
+Dr. Maziad showed that this world event was a moment of indigenous mobilization in the arctic.
+She argued that such connections reflect the importance of energy income management in rentier states.
+Her most recent article for The National News further explores the growing strategic ties between the Gulf region and the Arctic, particularly in the areas of polar shipping and energy geopolitics.
+Dr. Marwa Maziad is the Founder and Founding Director of the Gulf-Arctic Initiative™, established in 2014.

+Ziad Reslan of Harvard Kennedy School looked at the refugee crisis overlaps with a need for increased migrant workers in the far north.

 In 2018, a delegation from the United Arab Emirates accompanied Adnan Amin, the Director-General of the International Renewable Energy Agency based in Abu-Dhabi, to the fifth Arctic Circle Assembly in Reykjavík, Iceland.
-Ziad Reslan of Harvard Kennedy School and Marwa Maziad of Arctic Studies at the University of Washington noted the Arab World and the Arctic have a natural connection, given the importance of energy income management operating in rentier states, and that the refugee crisis overlaps with a need for increased migrant workers in the far north.